 \subsection{Social Reasoning in AI System}

 Social reasoning---the ability to attribute mental states, infer intentions, and act in accordance with social norms---has been recognized as an important ingredient of more human-like AI.
-In Large Language Models (LLMs), benchmarks such as those proposed by \cite{kosinski2023theory, ullman2023large, xu2024opentom} probe Theory of Mind (ToM) and multi-agent belief tracking in large language models.
-These studies reveal that while current models can handle simple, first-order belief narratives, they become unreliable on higher-order or counterfactual settings where an agent must reason about \emph{what another agent believes}—suggesting that even in purely textual environments, social cognition remains far from solved.
+In large language models (LLMs), benchmarks such as~\cite{kosinski2023theory, ullman2023large, xu2024opentom} probe Theory of Mind (ToM) and multi-agent belief tracking.
+These studies show that while current models can handle simple first-order belief narratives, they remain unreliable in higher-order or counterfactual settings where an agent must reason about \emph{what another agent believes}.
 In the video domain, social intelligence has largely been studied as an \emph{analysis} problem.
 Social-IQ \cite{zadeh2019social} evaluates emotion recognition and social situation understanding from human-created video clips, while recent VideoQA benchmarks such as R\textsuperscript{3}-VQA \cite{niu2025r} introduce fine-grained annotations of social events, mental states, and causal social chains to assess social reasoning through question-answering tasks.
 However, these approaches fundamentally evaluate whether models can \emph{interpret} social cues in existing videos—they do not assess whether a model can \emph{generate} socially coherent multi-agent interactions from scratch.
 This represents a critical gap: while discriminative benchmarks test whether models recognize social reasoning in human-created content, no prior work evaluates whether video generation models can \emph{synthesize} it—whether they can produce scenarios where agents exhibit plausible beliefs, respond to others' mental states, and behave according to social norms.
 Our benchmark addresses this gap by introducing the first systematic evaluation of social reasoning capabilities in generative video models.